Whereiswendy/deep-learning-challenge/README.md

 ### **Purpose of the Analysis**

 The goal of this analysis is to develop a binary classification model using deep learning techniques to predict the success of applicants for funding from the non-profit foundation, Alphabet Soup.
-The dataset provided includes metadata about each organization, such as application type, affiliation, classification, use case, organization type, and income amount.
+The dataset provided includes metadata about each organisation, such as application type, affiliation, classification, use case, organization type, and income amount.
 By accurately predicting whether an applicant will be successful, Alphabet Soup can make informed decisions about future funding allocations.

 ## **Data Pre-processing**

 ### **Initial Data Review**

-The dataset contains information on over 34,000 organizations that have received funding from Alphabet Soup.
+The dataset contains information on over 34,000 organisations that have received funding from Alphabet Soup.
 Key variables include:

 - **Target Variable:** `IS_SUCCESSFUL` (1: Funding was successful, 0: Funding was not successful)
 - **Feature Variables:** Application type, affiliation, classification, use case, organization type, income amount, special considerations, and ask amount.